-People with type 1 diabetes (T1D) are at an increased risk of developing other autoimmune diseases, the most common being celiac disease.
-In fact, more than 10% of people with T1D also have celiac disease.
+People with type 1 diabetes (T1D) are at an increased risk of developing other autoimmune diseases, with celiac disease being the most common.
+In fact, nearly 10% of those with T1D also have celiac disease.
 Here, we explore what celiac disease is, how to treat it, and its connection to T1D.

-In celiac disease, a person’s body is not able to digest foods that contain gluten, a protein found in wheat, rye, barley, and some oats.
+Celiac disease is an autoimmune condition in which a person’s body cannot digest foods that contain gluten, a protein found in wheat, rye, barley, and some oats.
 If a person with celiac disease consumes gluten, their immune system reacts by attacking the lining of the small intestine (part of the gastrointestinal tract).

-Because absorption of most nutrients in food occurs in the small intestine, the damage caused by celiac disease can result in decreased absorption of these essential nutrients.
-Over time, this can cause nutritional deficiencies and lead to secondary issues including slow growth, anemia, and osteoporosis.
+Because most essential nutrients in food are absorbed in the small intestine, the damage caused by celiac disease can lead to decreased nutrient absorption, resulting in nutritional deficiencies.
+Over time, these deficiencies can cause secondary issues, including slow growth, anemia, and osteoporosis.

 - gas and bloating